-Timing has the additional complexity of different time zones.
-You’ve got to take into account whether your target audience is on the East coast, West coast or even in Europe or Asia.
+However, the timing has the additional complexity of different time zones.
+You’ve got to take into account whether your target audience is on the East coast, West coast, or even in Europe or Asia.

 These factors will massively impact your attendance and conversion rates.

-Hubspot for example schedules their webinars a 1 pm or 2 pm EST. This is the time that works best for the biggest chunk of their audience.
+Hubspot for example schedules their webinars at 1 pm or 2 pm EST. This is the time that works best for the biggest chunk of their audience.